 The latest firmware for the PM5500 is available at this link.

-What is the ATS48 soft starters watts loss for calculating heat loss for enclosure sizing?
+Looking for the watts loss on a ATS48 soft start, for calculating heat loss, for enclosure sizing.

 Altistart ATS48 soft starters

 Needs to know the dissipated heat loss in watts the ATS48 soft starter will produce when running at full load.

 See the table below and choose the ATS48's watt loss based on if a shorting contactor is being used or not.

 What are the steps for placing the BR/BX Back-UPS "LCD" unit into full time display mode?